arnav-jain1/Sprint_2025/comms/hw/hw5.md

 	b) QUIC runs on top of UDP so it is low latency and uses the UDP transport method.
 Like TCP, it has congestion/flow control and other similar mechanisms to make it reliable.
 It is significantly faster than TCP though.
 It also has multiplexing allowing for multiple data to be sent over one connection as well as encryption built in (instead of TLS)
 	c) QUIC is supported by all browsers and HTTP/3.
 It is also over half of Google's full traffic.
 According to https://w3techs.com/technologies/details/ce-quic it is used by a little over 8% of all websites
 2.
-	01010011 + 01100110 = 10111001 + 01110100 = 0010_1101, complement = 1101_0010.
+	01010011 + 01100110 = 10111001 + 01110100 = 0010_1101 + carry in = 0010_1110, complement = 1101_0001.
 The complement is used because you can add the original sum to the complement and then get all 1s.
 This is a lot easier for the computer to check than individual bits.
 The complement also makes it endian independent.
 If just the sum is used then the computer doesn't know if the start is the largest number or the end.
 Errors are detected if the sum of all the bits + the checksum given does not equal all 1s.
 1-bit errors will always be detected while 2-bit errors will not be.
 3.
 	a) Source is 1500 and destination is 1200
 	b) Yes, the source IP will be different for both packets